NFL Ratings Are Tanking So Badly Even Wall Street Is Worried, Are National Anthem Protests To BLame?

 “Look, the NFL, obviously there’s been a lot going on.
 The ratings are down a bit this year… we’re still happy we have the NFL.”

-So what has caused the precipitous drop in NFL ratings?
+So, what has caused the precipitous drop in NFL ratings?
 That depends largely on whom you ask.
-Analysts attempted to write off the 2016-2017 drop on the election year taking more of Americans’ attention – and indeed, viewership picked up after the first week in November, after the election had taken place.
+Analysts attempted to blame the 2016-2017 drop on the election year taking more of Americans’ attention, even though viewership picked up in November after the election had taken place.
 This year, analysts have pointed to hurricanes disrupting major markets in Florida and Texas, where several NFL teams play.

-But there’s not discounting the controversy generated by the national anthem protests.
+But there’s no discounting the controversy generated by the national anthem protests.
 In fact, none other than President Donald Trump, who has publicly stated that “any son of a b***h” who doesn’t stand for the national anthem should be fired, has made no secret that he believes the anthem protests are killing the NFL’s ratings.

 …NFL attendance and ratings are WAY DOWN.
 Boring games yes, but many stay away because they love our country.
 League should back U.S.